databendlabs/openraft/CONTRIBUTING.md

 ## Release checklist

+- `make`: pass the unit test, format and clippy check.

 - Any documentation updates should also be reflected in the guide.

 - Ensure the Cargo.toml version for openraft or memstore has been updated, depending on which is being released.

 - Once the release CI has been finished, navigate to the release page, update the release info and publish the release.